gromacs/gromacs/docs/dev-manual/overview.rst

 All documentation (including this developer guide) is produced from source files under :file:`docs/`, except for some command-line help that is generated from the source code (by executing the compiled :file:`gmx` binary).
-The build system provides various custom targets that build the documentation.
+The build system provides various custom targets that build the documentation;
+see :doc:`build-system` for details.

 :file:`docs/fragments/`
   Contains reStructuredText fragments used through ``.. include::`` mechanism